Updates

 Is Charitable Tithing Tax Deductible?

 So, is tithing a tax write off?
 Yes.
 Tithes are tax deductible.
 They count towards your annual deductible expenses on your return when filing your taxes with the IRS.
-These charitable contributions cunt as a tax-deductible item, making it worthwhile giving to your church considering the deductible benefits they offer you when you receive your tax return.
+These charitable contributions count as a tax-deductible item, making it worthwhile giving to your church considering the deductible benefits they offer you when you receive your tax return.

 However, there are instances when you might not want to claim tithes as tax deductible expenses when filing your taxes.
 In some cases, the law requires the taxpayer to report all donations to the IRS.
 However, you can't claim tithes on your taxes if your church doesn’t have 501(c)(3) tax-exempt organization status.